Jordy Jiménez

 Jordy Rafael Jiménez Arrobo (born 11 February 1994) is an Ecuadorian racewalking athlete.
-He represented Ecuador at the 2020 Summer Olympics in the men's 20 kilometres walk.
+He represented Ecuador at the 2020 Summer Olympics.

 Career

 In June 2021, Jiménez represented Ecuador during the Spanish leg of the World Race Walking Challenge where finished in 10th place with a personal best time of 1:20:47.

 In August 2021, Jiménez represented Ecuador at the 2020 Summer Olympics in the men's 20 kilometres walk and finished in 35th place with a time of 1:27:52.